mnavasloro/linguaLanguage/README.md

-## FROM HERE WE GO BACK TO ORIGINAL INSTRUCTIONS
+## FROM HERE WE GO BACK TO ORIGINAL INSTRUCTIONS (but I would say you can skip them if not interested in the Accuracy)

 8. Put the generated test data files in [`/src/accuracyReport/resources/language-testdata`][test data directory url].
    Do **not** rename the test data files.